barsdeveloper/ueblueprint/CONTRIBUTING.md

 ### Grammar and Serializer
 In the `serialization/` folder the gentle reader will find all the classes responsible for transforming entities from and to text that the UE Blueprint Enditor can understand.
 One important class here is `Grammar` that contains similar formal grammar rules that use the [Parsimmon library](https://github.com/jneen/parsimmon) to create entities from Blueprint text. `ISerializer` is at the top of the serializer classes hierarchy and it uses a factory design pattern to register serializers for the various entities types (check `js/serialization/initializeSerializerFactory.js`).
 It does both read and write of entities: to read it will use the Grammar after creating a language using a function from Parsimmon, to write it will use methods from the class itself.

+Grammar is usually the first place to look when pasting valid Blueprint code does fail.
+Most likely newer version of Unreal Engine did add some new data type that was not implemented yet (or this library never managed to handle it in the first place).
+In that case the approach should be trying to fix the existing grammar and entities to accept it, then implement the new entities and attributes.

 ### Element
 Each element is just a custom HTML element type and its tag name is defined in the class file.
 The top level of the hierarchy is `IElement` and it inherits from `LitElement`.
 This class can be thought as an association between an entity and a template (and those are the arguments of the constructor).
 The top class `IElement` does propagate the lifecycle provided by `LitElement` to the template so that a template can hook into it.